Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 Document all changes in `CHANGELOG.md` following [Keep a Changelog](https://keepachangelog.com/en/1.1.0/).
 Sort entries within sections alphabetically.

 The audience is a Linux system engineer with 30 seconds to decide whether an update is worth it.
+That reader needs four answers: which plugins are new, what behaves differently or is no longer evaluated, what is gone, and which bugs and security holes are closed.
 Write for that reader:

+* **What goes where.** `Breaking Changes` covers everything that requires manual work after the update. `Added` covers new plugins and new tools, nothing else. `Changed` covers changed behaviour, including a parameter that now produces a different result, is deprecated, or is no longer evaluated. `Removed` covers dropped plugins, parameters, service sets and metrics. `Fixed` covers bugs, `Security` covers closed holes with their GHSA link.
+* **What stays out.** New parameters and options on existing plugins, help text, README and `DESCRIPTION` wording, Grafana dashboards and Director service sets that ship with a new plugin, lockfile and pin bumps, Dependabot and pre-commit configuration, GitHub Actions bumps, test infrastructure and refactorings without a visible effect.
+An administrator looks a parameter up in the plugin's README when a concrete use case calls for it.
+* **Relevance test.** Before writing an entry, answer what it changes for an administrator running the plugins on Icinga, Nagios or Shinken, and whether it makes the update worth doing.
+No answer, no entry.
+Two entries that fail the test: "installer: a source install no longer prints Python `RuntimeWarning` messages about tarfile extraction on RHEL 9 family hosts" and "cloudflare-security-level: no longer requires the `requests` Python module".
+Dependency, import and packaging internals stay out until an installation visibly succeeds or fails because of them. `Tools:` and `Build, CI/CD:` are almost always a single line or none at all; bundle several tool changes into one entry.
+* **Nothing under `Changed`, `Fixed` or `Breaking Changes` for a plugin that the same section lists under `Added`.** Nobody has ever seen it in a release, so it has no changed behaviour, no bug and no migration.
+This also applies to family wildcards: drop the entry when the family consists of new plugins only, and narrow it to the already released ones otherwise (`huawei-dorado-*` instead of `huawei-dorado-*, huawei-pacific-*`).
+Check which plugins are really new against the last tag instead of trusting the existing section.
+* **Grafana and Icinga Director only when the administrator has to act.** Re-import a dashboard, activate a service set, repair a broken import.
+A dashboard that comes with a new plugin is not an entry.
-* **Lead with highlights.** Begin every release section with three to five sentences of running text, directly below the version heading and above the first `###` section.
+* **Lead with highlights.** Begin every release section with two to four sentences of running text, directly below the version heading and above the first `###` section.
 Cover what drives the update decision, including any manual step it requires.
 No bullet list, no issue links, no repetition of the individual entries.
 A release with only a handful of entries does not need one, since the entries themselves already fit on a screen.
 * **State the change before its scope.** Up to five affected components keep the `component: what changed` form.
-From six on, put the statement first and close it with either a collective name (`all *-version checks`) or the components in parentheses, so the entry is understood from its first line.
+From six on, put the statement first and close it with a family wildcard (`huawei-dorado-*`, `mysql-*`, `all *-version checks`, `all plugins`) instead of listing every component in parentheses.
 These broad entries come first in their subsection, ahead of the alphabetically sorted per-component entries.
-* **One sentence per entry.** `Added`, `Changed` and `Fixed` say what an administrator notices.
-Root cause, reproduction steps and internal reasoning belong in the commit body and the issue.
+* **One entry per component and topic, one sentence each.** Several fixes to the same plugin are bundled into one sentence instead of being listed one by one. `Added`, `Changed` and `Fixed` say what an administrator notices.
+Root cause, reproduction steps, defaults and internal reasoning belong in the commit body and the issue.
+Aim for one line of about 120 characters.
+* **No documentation links inside an entry.** Issue, pull request and GHSA references only.
 * **Migration instructions only under `Breaking Changes`.** Wording such as "rename x to y" or "set z to restore the previous behaviour" anywhere else means the entry sits in the wrong section.
 Entries under `Breaking Changes` may run longer than one sentence.
-* **Leave out contributor-only changes.** Lockfile and pin bumps, Dependabot and pre-commit configuration, GitHub Actions bumps and test infrastructure are covered by the git history and the pull request.
-Keep an entry only where an administrator sees the effect, for example when it changes the released artifact.

 A release section starts like this: